News

 The authors were recognized for their development of a principled method for localizing and recovering from type and type inference errors in programs.Z.
 Morley Mao named Fellow of the ACM

-Mao was selected for this honor based on her exceptional contributions to network systems and security.The Atlanta Journal-Constitution: January 22, 2024
+Mao was selected for this honor based on her exceptional contributions to network systems and security.Expert shows how to tamper with Georgia voting machine in security trial

 This article describes a courtroom demonstration given by Prof. J. Alex Halderman on how votes can be quickly changed on Georgia’s voting machines.Get to know: Gokul Ravi